The 4 Plinths Sculpture Award

 What can a globe mean in an era of globalisation?
 Other Worlds conveys enigmatic and unfamiliar views of Earth or Mars.
 Each globe is based on an existing model from the world of science or map history.
 These are gravitational fields, carbon emissions, a 17th-century vision of the world without water, or a utopian fantasy about Mars’ canals.
 The artist aims to show us the world anew, encouraging fresh thinking about an image we take for granted.

-Ruth Watson is an internationally recognised artist who has had over 25 solo exhibitions in New Zealand, Australia, Europe and the USA.
-She has used a wide variety of materials to stretch and re-present maps and globes to challenge the way the world is normally represented and to transform their meanings.
+Ruth Watson is an internationally recognised artist who has had over 30 solo exhibitions in New Zealand, Australia, Europe and the USA.
+She is a Senior Lecturer at the Elam School of Fine Arts at the University of Auckland.
+She has used a wide variety of materials in her work, from road safety glass to chocolate wrapping paper, animal tissues (once only!) and video or photography.
+She also writes occasionally about maps.